sc-idevops/devops-notes/class-notes/Site Reliability Engineering.md

 What tools can we deploy on our Kubernetes cluster to know how everything is performing?
 What metrics should we track? (here's an easy one, number of restarts)

+# SRE TOOLS

+## Monitoring Tools

+- New Relic
+- Data Dog
+- Instana
+- Prometheus/Grafana
+- Dynatrace
+- AWS Cloudwatch
+- Azure Monitoring
+- Elasticsearch/Kibana APM
+- Elasticsearch/Kibana Anomaly Detection

+## Types of Testing:
+- Unit Testing
+- Functional Testing
+- Regression Testing
+- User Experience Testing
+- Chaos Testing
+    - The act of introducing chaos to your infrastructure to see how fault tolerant it is.
+(Turn off random things, kill pods, etc)
+    - Create chaos within an environment to see how a highly availale infrastructure will respond.
+(See also: Chaos Monkey)
+        - Note: Not many companies are actually able to do this, it's more of an ideal state to be in.
+- Load/Performance Testing

+## On Call, Scheduling, & Alerting Tools
+- Ops Genie
+- VictorOps
+- Pager Duty